Anton04/SolarDataRESTfulAPI/README.md

 SolarDataRESTfulAPI
 ===================

-This is a REST API written on top of influxDB that aims to serve systems for visualizing production data from Solar panel installations in a city.
+This is a REST API written on top of influxDB that aims to serve systems for visualizing total production data from Solar panel installations in a city, regon, or country.